Tuition Fees

 The University provides apartment accommodation within walking distance of the campus for each exchange student.

-Rooms are equipped with mini-kitchen, bath/lavatory/toilet, desk, chair, desktop lamp, book-stand, TV set, video player, BS antenna, rice cooker, refrigerator, bed, futon set, air conditioner, closet, fully-automatic washing machine, storage space, and internal phone.
-Internet access is also available (fee required).
+Rooms are equipped with mini-kitchen, bath/lavatory/toilet, desk, chair, desktop lamp, book-stand, rice cooker, refrigerator, bed, futon set, air conditioner, closet, and fully-automatic washing machine.
+Wireless LAN(Wi-Fi) Internet access is also available.

 Student Support System